 The use of vitamin C is not an exception to this, for a while, I have been receiving questions pertaining to the different types of Vitamin C product available in Pharmacies.
 There are different strength / dose of vitamin C, and also different dosage forms available.

-This 100mg vitamin C are of two types, we have the white Vitamin Ctablet and the Coloured (Normally coloured orange) Flavored Vitamin C.
+This 100mg vitamin C are of two types, we have the white Vitamin C chewable tablet and the Colored (Normally coloured orange) Flavored Vitamin C.

 A lot of persons believe because of the colorant and sweetener added, the coloured Vitamin C will not be as effective as the White one, whether this is true or not, is what you will be finding out in Today’s Episode of My Drug & I Series.